linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press - Part 3 (pages 1001-1434).md

 indexes are the MSCI US REIT index, the Dow Jones U.S. Real Estate

 Index, and the Dow Jones U.S. Select REIT Index.
-Three indexes are based
+Three indexes are based on German REITs that have been developed by the Deutsche Borse

-- n German REITs that have been developed by the Deutsche Borse (Germany's major stock exchange): RX REIT All Share Index, which includes all German REITs listed on the Prime Standard and the General
+(Germany's major stock exchange): RX REIT All Share Index, which includes all German REITs listed on the Prime Standard and the General